You are here

 Enjoy our videos?

-The majority of the Supreme Court agrees.
-In Monday’s opinion, Justice Alito said the mandate violates the Religious Freedom Restoration Act of 1993 (RFRA).
+Legal analysts, including a majority of the justices, call it a religious freedom issue.
+In the Supreme Court majority opinion, Justice Alito clearly stated that the HHS mandate violates the Religious Freedom Restoration Act of 1993 (RFRA):

 FOR MORE INFORMATION